microsoft/azure-pipelines-tasks/Tasks/DotNetCoreCLIV2/README.md

 Options specific to **dotnet restore** command
 * **Feeds to use\*:** You can either select a feed from Azure Artifacts and/or NuGet.org here, or commit a nuget.config file to your source code repository and set its path here.
-* **Use packages from this Azure Artifacts/TFS feed\*:** Include the selected feed in the generated NuGet.config.
+* **Use packages from this Azure Artifacts/TFS feed.
+Please just enter the feed name, not an entire url\*:** Include the selected feed in the generated NuGet.config.
 You must have Azure Artifacts installed and licensed to select a feed here.
 * **Use packages from NuGet.org\*:** Include NuGet.org in the generated NuGet.config.
 * **Disable local cache\*:** Prevents NuGet from using packages from local machine caches.
 * **Destination directory\*:** Specifies the folder in which packages are installed.
 If no folder is specified, packages are restored into the default NuGet package cache.